 Level 3 Slot Coordination FAQs

-Background on Bristol Airport's application for partial slot coordination.
+Background on Bristol Airport's application for full slot coordination.

 A ‘slot’ is the permission given by an airport ‘coordinator’ for an aircraft to arrive or depart at a specific airport at a specified time on a specified day.
 This permission allows an aircraft - along with its crew and any passengers - access to the airport infrastructure, including runway, terminal facilities, baggage handling and operational requirements such as aircraft refuelling.